-Despite this evidence, efforts to move to shorter shifts continue to face significant resistance and the number of EMS agencies using 24- and 48-hour shifts continues to rise.
+Despite the risk of fatigue in EMS, efforts to move to shorter shifts continue to face significant resistance while the number of EMS agencies using 24- and 48-hour shifts continues to rise—and fatigue in the fire service isn’t addressed much better.

 Fatigue Specialist